 The first customers to digitize are now on their fourth or fifth generation of (computer) hardware and over the past decade, many healthcare providers have moved closer to the radiology department either by consolidating their Breast Imaging PACS with the radiology PACS or by integrating their best of breed breast imaging solution with the radiology PACS and a shared VNA.
-As pioneers in organ-oriented workflows, breast centers saw the advantage early on of having screening and clinical exams (often performed at the radiology department) available in the same system, to accomplish efficient multi-disciplinary team (MDT) meetings (a.k.a. tumor boards).
+As pioneers in organ-oriented workflows, breast centers saw the advantage early on of having screening and diagnostic exams (often performed at the radiology department) available in the same system, to accomplish efficient multi-disciplinary team (MDT) meetings (a.k.a. tumor boards).

 Step 3: Bringing in data from other disciplines and tighter integration with EMRs

 A second wave of consolidation seen recently is Enterprise Image Management systems bringing data from other disciplines into the imaging system.
 Today, digital photography from reconstructive surgery, video recordings from the operating room, dose plans, cardiac ultrasound exams from follow-up of heart function during chemotherapy, etc. are also stored in the same ecosystem and are available at the breast radiologist’s workspace.
 EMR systems are more tightly integrated with the image viewers for efficient result distribution and, altogether, these improvements are highly beneficial to the cancer care treatment chain.